 Get in the Shower

 One of the first steps you need to take to dry skin brushing is to get in the shower.
 You want to be in a place where the dry skin is contained and can be removed from the area easily.
 You will also be showering right after the dry skin brushing in order to remove the extra skin that the brush may not have removed.
 It will also serve as a method to clean the pores and rejuvenate the cells.
 If you do not want to shower, you can choose to take a bath instead.
 As long as one or the other follows the dry skin brushing.

 Brush Your Entire Body

 One thing that you may be questioning is what part of your body you should dry brush.
 The truth is you should be brushing your entire body.
 You may be wondering how to handle areas like breasts and other sensitive areas of the body.
 All you need to do is brush lighter in these areas, but do not avoid them.
-You need to remove the dry skin from every area of your body to keep your skin cells moving and to keep the skin health in good standing.
+You need to remove the dry skin from every area of your body to keep your skin cells moving and to keep the skin healthy.
 So, the answer is to brush your entire body avoiding nothing.

 Alternate Your Water Temperature